bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ## NFC Requirements {#NFC-requirements}

-Accessories that include NFC (see [Serial number identification](#serial-number-identification)) MUST support the requirements from this subsecction.
+Accessories that optionally include NFC (see [Serial number identification](#serial-number-identification)) MUST support the requirements from this subsecction.

-# Hardware
+### Hardware

 These are the hardware requirements for accessories that include NFC: